Casale Monferrato: Sport

 The town's football club, A.S.
 Casale Calcio, was founded in 1909.
 Within five years it achieved the twin peaks of its success: in 1913 it became the first Italian club to beat an English professional team (Reading F.C.), and in the 1913–14 season it won the Italian Championship.
 The team dropped out of Serie A in 1934, however, and since the 2006–7 season, it has been playing in Serie D/A.

 During the 1970s, an annual under-21 football tournament took place in Casale Monferrato.
 It was named the "Caligaris" International Tournament, after Umberto Caligaris.

 The local basketball team, A.S.
 Junior Libertas Pallacanestro Casale Monferrato, was founded in 1956 and today competes in Lega Basket Serie A, the first tier of the sport in Italy.

+The PalaFerraris (officially palaEnergica Paolo Ferraris) is an indoor arena with a capacity of 3,510 people and it opened in 1996.
+It is the home of Monferrato Basket of the Serie B and of Junior Casale.

+Since 2021, it hosts the home games of Derthona Basket of the Lega Basket Serie A.